Final Thoughts On Pricing

 Pricing one’s home correctly is a balancing act between being able to encourage the strongest buyer engagement, with being able to achieve the very best price!

-Remember, a property listing’s one and only job is to simply encourage buyer engagement and attract buyers through the door - not to sell the property itself!
-The selling and negotiating only begins once the buyers are through the door - this is when we have the chance to achieve the best price, not before!
+Remember, the one and only goal of a property listing is to simply encourage buyer engagement and attract buyers through the door - not to sell the property itself!
+The selling and negotiating only begins once the buyers are through the door - this is when we have the opportunity to achieve the best price, not before!

-Our listing therefore needs to be focused on encouraging the strongest buyer engagement for our home, in particular, captivating as many of the right type of buyers as possible (i.e. our likely buyer pool), so that we have as many of those buyers as possible to negotiate with!
+Our listing therefore needs to be focused on encouraging the strongest buyer engagement for our home, in particular, captivating as many of the right type of buyers as possible, so that we have as many of those buyers as possible to negotiate with for the best price!

-Since the listed price does not have to mean the final price, it is not necessary to list our home at (or close to) fair or market price, but rather more necessary to list it at an attractive/saleable price to encourage the strongest buyer engagement for our home!
+Since the listed price or asking price does not have to mean the final price, it is not necessary to list our home at (or close to) fair or market price, but rather more necessary to list it at an attractive/saleable price to encourage the strongest buyer engagement for our home!

-Otherwise, if we choose to list our home at a less attractive/saleable price (including at fair or market price, but especially at above the market price); then we’re more likely to attract fewer buyers through the door, meaning fewer buyers to negotiate with, making achieving the best price difficult!
+Otherwise, if we choose to list our home at a less attractive/saleable price (including at fair or market price, but especially at above the market price); then we are more likely to attract fewer buyers through the door, meaning fewer buyers to negotiate with, making achieving the best price difficult!

 Our listed price can influence our bargaining position / negotiating power